IDEP-network/IDEP-Docs/docs/Litepaper.md

 IDEP is an NFT2.0 Blockchain that focuses on decentralized digital media.
 It is built using the Tendermint consensus engine and Cosmos SDK.
 IDEP will launch with 3 main foundational models to kick start the ecosystem.
-Uptake - the next generation NFT2.0 platform, IDENTT - a hyper extensible on-chain profile, and IDEP-Swap - a AMM swap and marketplace for digital assets.
+Uptake - the next generation NFT2.0 platform, IDENTT - a hyper extensible on-chain profile, and IDEP-Swap - an AMM swap and marketplace for digital assets.
 IDEP is the native utility token of the IDEP Network.

 The IDEP Network is being developed by the IDEP Foundation.
 The IDEP Foundation will facilitate the early-stage development of the blockchain, by creating the premier digital media focused ecosystem.
-Ultimately the vision is for the IDEP Network to become the biggest community governed NFT blockchain.
+Ultimately, the vision is for the IDEP Network to become the biggest community governed NFT blockchain.